zuplo/docs/docs/articles/routes-json-deprecation-for-openapi.md

 This will generate a new `routes.oas.json` and `policies.json` file in your `/config` folder based on your `routes.json` file.
-Use git to add these to your repo and do a **Pull Hard** to sync these changes with your working copy (in [portal.zuplo.com](https://portal.zuplo.com)).
+Use git to add these to your repo and do a **Pull Hard** to sync these changes with your development (i.e. working copy) environment (in [portal.zuplo.com](https://portal.zuplo.com)).
 Once your ready and confident everything is working, you can delete the `routes.json` file and sync via git/GitHub again.

 You're now on the OpenAPI train 🚂 (choo choo).